jakobvaa/trello-relative-due-date/src/README.md

    		* Click Save

 	Your other Key Dates will be updated relative to your Event start Date.
 These dates provide you with suggested deadlines, in keeping with the IEEE CIS conference 		organisers experience.

+<h2 id='key-dates'>Add Key Dates for the Event</h2>

-	When you receive ADCOM approval, you can update your event with all your actual approved key dates, following the same process, as above, for each card:
+When you receive ADCOM approval, you can update your event with all your actual approved key dates, following the same process, as for Event start date, for each relevant card including:

 		* ADCOM Approval received
 		* Paper Submission Deadline
 		* Paper Acceptance Deadline
 		* Camera Copy Deadline

-<h2 id='timeline'>Timeline View</h2>
+<h2 id='timeline'>CIS Timeline View</h2>

 The default view is the CIS INFORMATION view of all the activities (cards) grouped into themes (lists).